Skip to content

 Where should I stay?

 Two nights in Geiranger — Havila Hotel Geiranger is the natural cyclist base, fjord-side at the harbour, breakfast big enough to fuel a Trollstigen day.
 Geiranger has limited accommodation so book early, especially for the July-August window.
-For Day 3, Hjelle Hotell (est. 1894) on Oppstrynsvatnet is worth an extra night if you have the time.
+For Day 3, Hjelle Hotell on Oppstrynsvatnet is a good accommodation option — we've stayed there ourselves, and it's a practical alternative if you want to split the return or start Day 3 directly from the mountain rather than from Geiranger.

 Do I need a car?

 Yes.
-Day 3 (Gamle Strynefjellsveg) requires a 1-hour drive from Geiranger to Hjelle — the route doesn't connect by bike inside a sensible day.
+Day 3 (Gamle Strynefjellsveg) starts with a 1-hour drive from Geiranger to Hjelle.
+It's fully possible to ride there (Strynefjellsveg can be reached via Dalsnibba — we descended it on Day 1), but when Day 3 focuses on the climb itself the car saves the legs.
 Most cyclists arrive by air to Ålesund or Bergen, then drive to Geiranger with bikes on roof racks or in the boot.
 A car also helps with grocery runs and the ferry crossings on Day 1.

 How fit do I need to be?

 Strong.
-The first two days are 162 km / 2,511 m and 159 km / 3,165 m respectively — Tommy held 267-268 W average on both Trollstigen and Ørnevegen and finished hot.
+The first two days are 162 km / 2,511 m and 159 km / 3,230 m respectively — Tommy rode hard on both Trollstigen and Ørnevegen and finished hot.
 Most cyclists who attempt this trip come with multiple seasons of mountain riding behind them.
 If 2,500+ metres of climbing in one day is new territory, ride a less aggressive Norwegian trip first.

 How does this compare to the Sognefjord 3-day?